 The Declaration acknowledges sport’s potential to advance the human rights of everyone, and sets out a number of commitments to ensuring that sport is used to advance the protection of all who are impacted by sport.
-United Nations Deputy Commissioner, Kate Gilmore, will be in attendance to present the Declaration.
+United Nations Deputy High Commissioner for Human Rights, Kate Gilmore, was in attendance to present the Declaration.

 Chief Executive, Dr David Russell, stated:

 “The Commission welcomes the commitment of Northern Ireland’s major sports bodies to respect and protect human rights.
 This Declaration recognises the responsibility of sportspeople to challenge abuses and support an ethos of dignity and respect, tolerance, understanding, equality and fairness within sport.
 The sport and human rights movement has been gaining momentum internationally, with the establishment of the Centre for Sport and Human Rights in Geneva last year.